-Selenium is an open-source tool or framework that helps testers or developers to run automated tests on web-browser.
-You can run selenium on Windows,macOS, and Linux.
+Selenium is an open-source tool or framework that helps testers or developers run automated tests on web browsers using any of these popular languages for testing: C#, Groovy, Perl, Java, PHP, Python, Ruby, and Scala.

 Prerequistes

-In this guide, you will use a python program to automate tests, so to move ahead, you should make sure the following applications and dependencies are preinstalled.
+In this guide, you will use a Python program to automate tests, so to move ahead, you should make sure the following applications and dependencies are preinstalled:

 Once the prerequisite is fulfilled, you can move to Create Virtual Environment.

-Step 1: Create Python3 Virtual Environment
+Create Python3 Virtual Environment

-But how virtualenv will keep my old programs safe to run without error?
-Once you install and activate virtualenv, it will create a separate or isolated environment where you can Install different python libraries or modules without touching your old available libraries.
+But how will virtualenv keep my old programs safe to run without error?
+Once you install and activate virtualenv, it will create a separate or isolated environment where you can install different Python libraries or modules without touching your old available libraries.

 Read this:- How to install Python PIP on Windows, macOS, and Linux